broccolimicro/floret/README.md

 # Floret

-> *Spout-like structures at the head of a piece of broccoli.*
+> *small flower buds at the head of a piece of broccoli.*

 Floret is a cell generator designed for advanced nodes.